Columbia (1835 steamboat)

-Columbia is former steamship owned by the New York and Charleston Steam Packet Company, and built no later than 1835.
+Columbia is a former steamship owned by the New York and Charleston Steam Packet Company, and built no later than 1835.
 This was the first coastal steam packet in the United States.
 The steamer was also the first of the Charles Morgan Line.

 Columbia could run on wind or steam power, holding one mast both fore and aft of its side paddlewheels and its single smoke stack.

 New York and Charleston packet

 Columbia first ran as a coastal steam packet, with service terminating at New York City and Charleston, South Carolina.
 Its owner, New York and Charleston Steam Packet Company, was a partnership established in June 1834 between James P. Allaire, John Haggerty, and Charles Morgan.
 Morgan had already established himself as a shipping agent and chandlery merchant out of his office in New York.
 In 1833, he divested of his chandlery in order to focus on managing his steam packet concerns.
 On 21 March 1835, New York and Charleston Steam Packet Company acquired the Columbia.
 This was one of several steamers which serviced a lucrative contract to carry United States Mail between New York and Charleston.